topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/role.md

 contentclass: content-issue
 slug:

 Each role is describes and offers guidelines about specific aspects of a [[Guild]]'s internal conversation.
-A role is a set of rules which govern which tasks and [[game move|game move]]s a player assigned that role can or must perform.
+A role is a set of rules which govern which tasks and [[game move]]s a player assigned that role can or must perform.
 New players may need to learn [[Skill]]s in order to adopt a Role.
 They should know what Role they want to play before joining a [[Guild]].
 Each of these will have its own specialty documentation.

 ## Basic Roles
 There are six basic Roles, each having specialized responsibilities, partially described here.